wix-incubator/wix-rest-docs/guides/Webhooks.md

 The data received will vary by the type of event, but the following will always be included:
 * **instanceId**: The App Instance ID.
 This is the unique identifier of the app within the website.
 * **eventType**: A description of the event type, e.g., OrderEvent.

+Return a 2xx response upon the successful receipt of a webhook.